Research has shown that around 60% of people find their energy bills confusing .

 If you’re part of this bewildered batch, don’t fret!
 We know how important it is for you to understand your electricity bill, and we’re here to clear up some of the factors that may be leaving you particularly perplexed.

-To help improve your understanding of your electricity payments, here’s an example of a sample monthly bill:
+To help improve your understanding of your electricity payments, here’s an example of a sample electricity bill:

 As the image shows, the following factors are typically referenced on your electricity bill:

 - Your account number – These digits are unique to your household and electricity supply; it helps your supplier identify you from other customers.
 You should make note of this number as if you ever need to contact your supplier, you’re likely to be asked to provide it.

 - Your electricity supply number – Also called a Meter Point Administration Number (MPAN), this consists of 21 digits that are specific to your property and it typically has the letter ‘S’ in front of it.
 This number will be included on all of your electricity bills and you may be asked to provide it if you switch suppliers.